 Washington, D.C.
-20 549 FORM 10- K $\boxtimes$ ANNUAL REPORT PURSI UANT TO SECTION 13 OR 15(d) OF TH IE SECURITIES EXCHANGE ACT O F 1934 For the fiscal year ended Dece mber 27, 2020 TRANSITION REPORT P URSUANT TO SECTION 13 OR 15(d) C F THE SECURITIES EXCHANGE A CT OF 193 4 For the transition period fron Commission file number RE D ROBIN GOURMET (Exact name of registrant as specification) , DE 84 4-1573084 incorpor r other jurisdiction of ation or organization) S. Employe ification No 's Green Circle, Suite 200N eenwood Village CO 80111 principal executive offices) (State) ( Zip Code) (303) 846-6000 (Registrant's telephone number, inc luding area code) Securities registered pursuant to Section on 12(b) of the Exchange Act: Title of ea ch class Trading symbol(s) Name o f each exch ange on which registered Common Stock, \$ 0.001 par value RRGB NAS DAQ (Glob al Select Market) Securities Registered Pursuant to Section 12(g) of the Act: Indicate by check mark if the re egistrant is a well-known season ed issuer, as defined in Rule 405 of the Sec urities Act.
-Yes 🔲 No 🗷 Indicate by check mark if the re egistrant is not required to file re eports pursuant to Section 13 or 15(d) of the Act.
-Yes 🔲 No 🗷 eports required to be filed by Section 13 or d (2) has been subject to such filing requirer the preceding 12 months (or for s such ectronically every Interactive Data File requivas required to submit such files).
-Yes 🗷 of Regulat ion S-T (§232.405 of this chapter ) durin ated filer, an accelerated filer, a non-acceler ny," and "emerging growth company" in Ru or emerging growth company.
-See the definiti ions of Large accelerated filer □ Accelerated filer Non-accelerated filer □ Smaller reporting company Emerging growth company If an emerging growth company provided pursuant to Section 13(a) of registrant has elected not to use the extended I transition period for complying with any new or rev ised financial accounting standar ds on and attestation to its management's asse ic accounting firm that prepared or issued it control ove r financial reporting under Sectio n 404( Indicate by check mark whether r the registrant is a shell compar ny (as defined in Rule 12b-2 of the Act).
-Ye s 🗖 No 🗷 non stock held by non-affiliates (based on the llion.
-All executive officers and directors of There were 15,574,647 shares of common stock outstanding as DOCUMENTS INCORPORATED BY REFERENCE
+20549 FORM 10-K T TO SECTION 13 OR 15(d) OF THE SEC CURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 2 6, 2021 ☐ TRANSITION REPORT PURS UANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT Γ OF 193 4 For the transition period from Commission file number 001-3 to 4851 RED I ROBIN GOURMET BUF (Exact name of registrant as specified in it · · · · · · · · · · · · · · · · · · · DE 84-1 1573084 (State or other jurisdiction of incorporation or organization) 6312 S Fiddler's Green Circle, Suite 200N Greenwood Village (Address of principal executive offices) CO (State) Identific Employer cation No. 80111 p Code) (303) 846-6000 (Registrant's telephone number, including a area code) Securities registered pursuant to Section 12(b) of the Exchange Act: Title of each class Trading symbol(s) Name of each exch ange on which registered Common Stock, \$0.001 par value RRGB ll Select Market) Securities Registered Pursuant to Section 12(g) of the Act: Indicate by check mark if the registrant is a well-known seasoned is Indicate by check mark if the registrant is not required to file reports Indicate by check mark whether the registrant (1) has filed all report horter period that the registrant was required to file such reports), and (2) Indicate by check mark whether the registrant has submitted electro s pursuant to Section 13 or 15(d) of the Act.
+Yes required to be filed by Section 13 or 15(d) of has been subject to such filing requirements for es he preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes No □ , .
+Indicate by check mark whether the registrant is a large accelerated large accelerated filer," "accelerated filer," "smaller reporting company," emerging g growth company.
+See the definiti ons of Large accelerated filer ☐ Accelerated filer ☑ Non-accelerated filer $\square$ Smaller reporting company Emerging growth company If an emerging growth company, indicate by checkmark if the regist provided pursuant to Section 13(a) of the Exchange Act.
+Indicate by check mark whether the registrant has filed a report on a of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public act and attestation to its management's assessment counting firm that prepared or issued its audit it of the effectiveness of its internal coreport.
+Indicate by check mark whether the registrant is a shell company (as The aggregate market value of the voting and non-voting common s iscal quarter on The Nasdaq Global Select Market) was \$484.3 million.
+A 'affiliates' of the registrant. tock held by non-affiliates (based on the closis ng price on the last business day of the There were 15,747,615 shares of common stock outstanding as of N March 8, 2022.
+DOCUMENTS INCORPORATED BY RE FERENCE

-Certain information required for Items 10, 11, 12, 13 and 14 of Part III of this Annual Report on Form 10-K is incorporated by reference to the registrant's definitive proxy statement for the 2021 annual meeting of stockholders.
+Certain information required for Items 10, 11, 12, 13 and 14 of Part III of this Annual Report on Form 10-K is incorporated by reference to the registrant's definitive proxy statement for the 2022 annual meeting of stockholders, which will be filed within 120 days of December 26, 2021 (the "2022 Proxy Statement").